naninovel/docs/docs/en/guide/special-effects.md

 @shake Kohaku count:3 power:0.8
 ```

-Some effects are persistent by default and have to be explicitly stopped:
+Some effects are persistent by default and must be explicitly stopped:

 ```nani
 ; Start the rain